 Car or Car Rental:

 A majority of guests drive from the Seattle area with their car or car rental.
-If you plan on brining a car onto the island you will beed to make a reservation with the Washington State Ferry for the Friday Harbor, San Juan Island sailing.
+If you plan on bringing a car onto the island you will need to make a reservation with the Washington State Ferry for the Friday Harbor, San Juan Island sailing.
 Plan for traffic between Seattle and Anacortes so that you arrive with plenty of time to process through the loading lines.

 The most convenient and quickest way to the island is by plane.
 Flying to the island is a pretty awesome experience in itself.
 Though flying is more costly it is a huge time saver.